 - Build relevant links

 So there we have it.
 Implement these basic SEO tips and you will see an improvement in your rankings and traffic.
-And often with SEO, getting the 20% dialled in will get you 80% of the results and for most small businesses this is a great starting point that will help your site be more visible in organic search.
+Often with SEO it is 20% of the effort that will get you 80% of the results and for most small businesses this is a great starting point that will help your site be more visible in organic search.

 When it comes to building a site that search engines love, it pays to read the guidelines published by the search engines themselves.
 The following links are all well worth your time and will help ensure you make the very best decisions when looking to promote your site on Google and the major search engines.